abpframework/abp/docs/en/Repositories.md

 * Implements `IQueryable<TEntity>`, so you can use LINQ and extension methods like `FirstOrDefault`, `Where`, `OrderBy`, `ToList` and so on...
 * Have **sync** and **async** versions for all methods.

-#### Generic Repository without a Primary Key

-If your entity does not have an Id primary key (it may have a composite primary key for instance) then you cannot use the `IRepository<TEntity, TKey>` defined above.
-In that case, you can inject and use `IRepository<TEntity>` for your entity.

-> `IRepository<TEntity>` has a few missing methods those normally works with the `Id` property of an entity.
-Because of the entity has no `Id` property in that case, these methods are not available.
-One example is the `Get` method that gets an id and returns the entity with given id.
-However, you can still use `IQueryable<TEntity>` features to query entities by standard LINQ methods.

 ### Basic Repositories

 Standard `IRepository<TEntity, TKey>` interface extends standard `IQueryable<TEntity>` and you can freely query using standard LINQ methods.
 However, some ORM providers or database systems may not support standard `IQueryable` interface.